How to take photos of Shetland Fire Festivals

 Turn up the ISO setting

-Turn up the ISO on your camera to a high setting like 3200; this will increase the camera’s sensitivity to light, and then you can get sharp pictures of marching Vikings and guizers due to the high shutter speeds.
+Turn up the ISO on your camera to a high setting like 3200 when taking photos of Shetland Fire Festivals.
+This will increase the camera’s sensitivity to light.
+You will be able to get sharp pictures of marching Vikings and guizers due to the high shutter speeds.

 Turn your Flash off